Muntinlupa: Districts and barangays

-Muntinlupa is composed of a lone congressional district, and two legislative districts which are politically subdivided into nine barangays.
-The 1st legislative district includes barangays Bayanan, Putatan, Poblacion and Tunasan in the southern half of the city, while the 2nd legislative district are barangays Alabang, Buli, Ayala Alabang, Cupang and Sucat in the northern portion of the city.
+Muntinlupa is represented in the congress by its lone congressional district, and the city is politically subdivided into nine barangays.

 Other zip codes include Muntinlupa Central Post Office 1770, Ayala Alabang Village 1780, Pleasant Village 1777, Susana Heights 1774, and Filinvest City 1781.

 Etymology of barangays

-The barangays of the city is named after the botanical characteristics, topographical features, and historical events that had been observed in the area when it was named.
+The barangays of the city are named after the botanical characteristics, topographical features, and historical events that had been observed in the area when it was named.
 Tunasan from the plant tunas.
 Putatan got its name from a tree called putat.
 Cupang is likewise named after the cupang tree.
 Buli is named after the buri palm.
 Alabang is named after the river that passes through the barangay.
-Ayala Alabang was created by Batas Pambansa Bilang 219 and was originally a part of Barangay Alabang.
-Sucat got its name from the vernacular word "sukat" which means “measurement” since during the Spanish era was always measured.
+Ayala Alabang was created by Batas Pambansa Bilang 219 out of Barangay Alabang.
+Sucat got its name from the vernacular word "sukat", which means "measurement" since it was measured during the Spanish era.

 Subdivisions

-While Barangays are the administrative divisions of the city, and are legally part of the addresses of establishments and homes, many residents indicate their Subdivision (village) instead of their Barangay.
+While barangays are the administrative divisions of the city and are legally part of the addresses of homes and establishments, many residents identify themselves by their subdivision (village) instead of their barangay.

+Territorial dispute and discrepancies

+Muntinlupa is involved in a boundary dispute with Parañaque, centered on Sitio Bagong Silang, which is claimed by Sucat and contested by Parañaque's barangay BF Homes.
+Additionally, Sitio Pagkakaisa in barangay San Martin de Porres, Parañaque is mistakenly regarded as part of Sucat.